Nikola Ćaćić: 2023: Australian Open third round, Davis Cup quarterfinal

 Partnering Aisam-ul-Haq Qureshi, he reached the third round at the 2023 Australian Open.

 In April, partnering Miomir Kecmanović, Cacic reached the final of the 2023 Estoril Open, losing to Sander Gillé and Joran Vliegen.

 In July, partnering Victor Vlad Cornea, Cacic reached the semifinals of the Hamburg Open.

 In September, during the Davis Cup Finals in Valencia, Cacic partnered with Miomir Kecmanović, and the Serbian Davis Cup team emerged victorious against South Korean pair Song Min-kyu and Nam Ji-sung.

 In the tie against Spain, paired again with Kecmanović, they won in straight sets against Alejandro Davidovich Fokina and Marcel Granollers, helping Serbia win the tie 3:0 and reach the Davis Cup quarterfinals.

 In October, again partnering Victor Vlad Cornea in Basel as a lucky loser pair, they reached the quarterfinals by defeating Swiss duo Mika Brunold and Marc-Andrea Hüsler in straight sets.

-2024: United Cup debut, Win over world No.1, Retirement
+2024: United Cup debut, Win over world No. 1 pair, retirement

 Partnering with compatriot Dejana Radanović, he made his debut at the 2024 United Cup as part of team Serbia.

 At the 2024 Australian Open partnering Denys Molchanov the pair defeated the world No. 1 and No. 2 players, the top seeded pair of Austin Krajicek and Ivan Dodig in the second round to reach the third round for the second time at this Major.

 On the last day of 2024, through social media, Ćaćić announced his retirement from professional tennis.